-One benefit of setting up GPS on a drone is to get real time GPS coordinates – so when you crash you can track down your model.
+One benefit of having GPS on FPV drones is to get real time GPS coordinates which help you track down the downed model.
 You could display them in your OSD, but that’s only useful when you have video signal or to look back in the DVR.
-In this guide I will show you how to record GPS coordinates inside the Taranis.
+In this guide I will show you how to log / record GPS coordinates inside an OpenTX radio.

 You can send GPS related info from the aircraft back to your Taranis via telemetry.
-So logging GPS coordinates is basically logging telemetry data really.
+So to log GPS coordinates is basically the same as recording telemetry data really.
 When you crash you can just look it up in the log.

 Before we begin, make sure you’ve setup Telemetry and GPS.
 Here are the tutorials in case you haven’t done that already.